-This program partners with Indigenous peoples, communities and key stakeholders to provide accessible, culturally appropriate health services for First Nations, Métis and Inuit people.
+This program partners with Indigenous peoples, communities, and key stakeholders to provide accessible and culturally appropriate health services for First Nations, Métis, and Inuit people.
 This program provides:

-Cultural and spiritual support for First Nations (Status and Non-status) Métis and Inuit patients and families.
-Collaborates with healthcare providers around spiritual, cultural and other special needs to facilitate culturally safe and family-centered care.
-This role also offers a specialized mental health and addictions focus including group and individual support
+Cultural and spiritual support for First Nations (Status and Non-status), Métis, and Inuit patients and families.
+This program also collaborates with healthcare providers around spiritual, cultural and other special needs to facilitate culturally safe and family-centered care.
+This role also offers a specialized mental health and addictions focus including group and individual support.

 Advocacy for support of Indigenous patients and their families across the continuum of care: from healthcare facilities to community services.
-Promotes awareness and consultation between patients, families, communities, and AHS staff
+This program also promotes awareness and consultation between patients, families, communities, and AHS staff.

-Help for Indigenous patients navigating the cancer care system in providing consistent, coordinated care and ensure they feel safe and comfortable in a clinical setting.
-This role also develops culturally sensitive relationships with other health care providers
+Help for Indigenous patients navigating the cancer care system in providing consistent, coordinated care and ensures they feel safe and comfortable in a clinical setting.
+This role also develops culturally sensitive relationships with other health care providers.